CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-Following the completion of the fitting process, the <code>properties</code> method facilitates the extraction of the ferroelectric properties of the hysteresis.
+Following the completion of the fitting process, the <code>properties</code> method facilitates the extraction of the ferroelectric properties of the hysteresis [9].
 All properties are calculated both with and without the electrostatic component: <br>
 &#8226 The imprint, denoted by <code>x_shift</code>, is defined as the mean of the two coercive voltages of the hysteresis branches.
 The voltage window, <code>x0_wid</code>, is the difference between these two values.
 The hysteresis area, <code>area</code>, is simply the product of the voltage window and the hysteresis amplitude. <br>
 &#8226 The intersection points on the abscissa axes (<code>x_inters_l</code>, <code>x_inters_r</code>) and the ordinate axes (<code>y_inters_l</code>, <code>y_inters_r</code>) respectively define the coercive voltages and the remanent piezoresponse voltages. <br>
 &#8226 The inflection points, by default located at 10% and 90% of the branch amplitudes, determine the nucleation voltages (<code>x_infl_l</code>, <code>x_infl_r</code>) and saturation voltages (<code>x_sat_l</code>, <code>x_sat_r</code>). <br>
 &#8226 The relative difference between the expansion coefficients of the right and left branches, denoted as <code>diff_coef</code>, quantifies the level of hysteresis asymmetry. <br>
 &#8226 The quadratic error between the experimental data and the model. <br>
-(INSERER LIEN BIBLIO)

 </p>

 <p align="justify" width="100%">